-These simple plugins take a lower resolution first, second or third order mix (O1A, O2A or O3A) and convert it to a seventh order (O7A) ambisonic mix.
+These simple plugins take a lower resolution first order (O1A) or second order (O2A) mix and convert it to a third order (O3A) ambisonic mix.
 In all cases, the SN3D convention is used.

 These plugins are extremely simple and just increase the channel count in use, filling new channels with silence.
 Although this increases the order of the mix, it does not increase its spatial detail.
 Further, the resulting mix may have unnatural features acoustically.